tpalczew/HideFaces/README.md

 - I decided to implement and test two algorithms:

-  - Simple Machine Learning algorithm, Haar Cascade Classifier, that is commonly used in business aplication.
+  - Simple Machine Learning algorithm, Haar Cascade Classifier, that is commonly used in business aplications.
 This choice was motivated by the simplicity of approach and time constraints.
 I wanted to obtain a minimum viable product quickly and from this point move on to more sophisticated and challenging approaches.
 I decide to use previously trained Haar Classifier (trained on frontal face images).

   - Deep Learning algorithm from single stage detectors family, You Only Look Once (YOLO) deep learning single stage detector.